twrecked/hass-aarlo/README.md

 <a name="installation-from-script"></a>
 #### From Script
 Run the installation script.
-Run it once to make sure the operations look sane and run it a second time with the `go` paramater to do the actual work.
+Run it once to make sure the operations look sane and run it a second time with the `go` parameter to do the actual work.
 If you update just rerun the script, it will overwrite all installed files.

 ```sh
 install /config